sitecoreops/experience-edge-emu/README.md

 ## Crawling preview endpoints (preview context id's or local XM Cloud instances)

-If you want to crawl Experience Edge with a preview context id's or a local XM Cloud instances you will hit a CM server.
+If you want to crawl Experience Edge with *preview** context id's or a local XM Cloud instances, then you will hit a CM server.
 This requires the following patch to increase the Sitecore GraphQL complexity configuration:

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>